Southern Teachers is the premier placement agency for private schools in the South. And we need your help to complete our important mission!

 Much like the schools we work with, we are a close-knit community with great camaraderie.
 From our daily “Tea Time” to the annual Christmas party, and all of the moments in between, we join together to celebrate our successes and discuss our challenges.
-As part of a small business with 15 full-time employees, each person is able to master new skills and make significant contributions to the success of Southern Teachers every day.
+As part of a small business with 17 full-time employees (and another dozen part-time), each person is able to master new skills and make significant contributions to the success of Southern Teachers every day.
+Staff Directory

 Just one of the many benefits of working for Southern Teachers is the location.
-Our historic office building in Charlottesville, Virginia, is located across the street from the University of Virginia--we're a 5-minute walk to Thomas Jefferson's Rotunda and the Grounds of the University.
+Our historic office building in Charlottesville, Virginia, is located across the street from the University of Virginia--we're a 5-minute walk to the Rotunda and the Grounds of this World Heritage Site.
 “The Corner” is jam-packed with delicious restaurants and shops that are hard to resist and is abuzz with the vitality and excitement that comes with life in a college town.

 We need brains, energy, conscientiousness, and integrity.
 And conviction that all students deserve the best possible teachers.
 If you can see yourself sharing our passion, please continue reading!